articles

 “Some do, some don’t.
 Once I had a British passenger.
 She wasn’t able to speak Mandarin Chinese, but she could converse fluently in Cantonese.”

 “That’s amazing.
-Has she been living in Hongkong before?”
+Has she lived in Hong Kong before?”

 “Yes, she’s been living there for 18 years.”